Jonniebarnsley/hpc/bisicles/README.md

 # Installing BISICLES on archer2

 These are instructions to build BISICLES on archer2.
 It includes steps to install BISICLES's third-party dependencies, [Chombo 3.2](https://commons.lbl.gov/display/chombo/Chombo+-+Software+for+Adaptive+Solutions+of+Partial+Differential+Equations) and [PETSc](https://petsc.org/release/).
-The instructions are borrowed heavilty from the official (but out of date) [BISICLES build instructions](https://davis.lbl.gov/Manuals/BISICLES-DOCS/readme.html) with added detail by Matt Trevors and myself.
+The instructions are borrowed heavily from the official [BISICLES build instructions](https://davis.lbl.gov/Manuals/BISICLES-DOCS/readme.html) with added detail by Matt Trevors and myself.

 Before you start, it's a good idea to add some helpful lines to your `.bashrc`.
 I recommend the following: